-January 2011

-flammable or combustible material is released, mixes with air, and is ignited.
-Some causes of the release of the vapor or gas fuel include: Loss of process containment from failure of a pipe, reactor, storage tank, or other process vessel containing flammable or combustible liquid, or a flammable gas.
-Rapid discharge of flammable vapor to the atmosphere through a pressure relief system.
-Release of flammable liquid stored under pressure - for example, Liquefied Petroleum Gas (LPG).
+A vapor cloud explosion occurs when a sufficient amount of flammable or combustible material is released, mixes with air, and is ignited.
+Some causes of the release of the vapor or gas fuel include:

+• Loss of process containment from failure of a pipe, reactor, storage tank, or other process vessel containing flammable or combustible liquid or a flammable gas.

+• Rapid discharge of flammable vapor to the atmosphere through a pressurerelief system.

+• Release of flammable liquid stored under pressure - for example, liquefied petroleum gas (LPG).
 The discharged liquid will rapidly boil at atmospheric pressure, forming a flammable vapor cloud.

-If the flammable vapor cloud is ignited, it can explode, producing a blast wave which can cause major destruction at a large distance.
+If the flammable vapor cloud is ignited, it can explode, producing a blast wave, which can cause major destruction over a large distance.
 This is particularly true for releases in congested or confined areas, for vapor clouds that have drifted into such areas, and for reactive materials.
 In addition, heat from the fireball can cause significant injury or damage.